 Geocaching is a unique hobby that will surely excite those who love a good treasure hunt.
 This activity uses GPS signals to help you locate small treasures that past geocachers have left.
 This is a great hobby for those who already love hiking and exploring the outdoors and want to reignite some of their child-like curiosity by navigating clues and discovering hidden gems!

-This hobby is one for those who are up for a challenge.
-Surfing is a sport that takes a lot of skill to get good at but something that just about everyone can try out.
-If you plan to travel to a coastal area, it is likely there will be surfing lessons that you can participate in to see if surfing is right for you.
+Up for a challenge?
+Surfing takes a lot of practice to get good at, but it’s something that just about everyone can try out.
+If you plan to travel to a coastal area, research surfing lessons that you can participate in to see if surfing is right for you.

 In my opinion, the best part about surfing is the serenity that comes with it.
 It is so peaceful going to the beach in the early hours of the morning before anyone else is up to enjoy the calm waves as the sun is beginning to rise.